jvckdough/SnakeGame/README.txt

 - Our View will subscribe to delegates provided in the game model that will inform the view when a Connection has been made, when data has arrived from the server, and if an error has occurred during any part of the connection process.

-Each time our Game controller updates the world, the View will be notified per the ìDataArrivedî delegate, and it will subsequently call the WorldPanel class, so that every updated object in the world can be redrawn for each frame.
+Each time our Game controller updates the world, the View will be notified per the ‚ÄúDataArrived‚Äù delegate, and it will subsequently call the WorldPanel class, so that every updated object in the world can be redrawn for each frame.

 11/17/23 Feature: Handshake between Server and Client: